Spacedays/311-Spectrometer/README.md

 # 311-Spectrometer
 Spectrometer using the EPC901 sensor an Arduino Uno.
-Based around @astruder's fantastic work on the sensor
+Based around @astuder's fantastic work on the sensor